pawansharma87/nodejs/README.md

 Javascript ?
-    Loosely typed language
+* loosely typed language
-    Functional programming
+* functional programming
-    Only variables and functions are in Javascript Dynamic programming language
+* only variables and functions are in Javascript
+* Dynamic programming language
-    Interpreter compile and run javascript code at run time. flexible language
+* Interpreter compile and run javascript code at run time.
+* flexible language
-    Javascript Bible
+* Javascript Bible
-    web browser has a javascript engine which is used as run time environment to execute javascript.
+* web browser has a javascript engine which is used as run time environment to execute javascript.
-    Netscape is built javascript.
+* Netscape is built javascript.
-    Official name of javascript environment is Raino Raino has many issues such as memory,performance etc.
+* Official name of javascript environment is Raino
+* Raino has many issues such as memory,performance etc.
-    There are many javascript run time environment such as V8. v8 is developed by Google from scratch.
+* There are many javascript run time environment such as V8.
+* v8 is developed by Google from scratch.
-    Nashorn is one more javascript runtime engine which is built by Oracle came in 2014.
+* Nashorn is one more javascript runtime engine which is built by Oracle came in 2014.